-The requirement by mortgage lenders for an EWS1 form for nearly all properties in blocks of multiple dwellings, whether or not they have combustible cladding and are over 18 meters in height, is further trapping leaseholders in unsaleable properties.
+The requirement by mortgage lenders for an EWS1 form for nearly all properties in blocks of multiple dwellings, whether or not they have combustible cladding and are over 18 metres in height, is further trapping leaseholders in unsaleable properties.

 I am therefore stepping up my actions to press the Government (a) to take the necessary action to complete outstanding remedial cladding work at no cost to leaseholders and (b) to work with mortgage lenders regarding the requirement for an External Wall System (EWS1) form.

 In order for me to make the strongest possible case, I ask residents of the Hendon constituency to sign the petition below by 25th October 2020.
 I intend to present the petition to the Secretary of State for Housing in Parliament and the more signatures I have, the better I will be able to demonstrate the urgent need for these matters to be resolved.

 PETITION FOR URGENT ACTION ON COMBUSTIBLE CLADDING AND THE EWS1 FORM

 The Petition of residents of the Hendon constituency,